 Superficial temporal veins

 The superficial temporal veins are located on the sides of the head.
 These veins start on the sides of the skull at a plexus.
-A plexus is an area of the body in which several major nerves branch off and rejoin in a nerve bundle.
+A venous plexus is congregation of multiple veins.
 The superficial temporal veins form branches with the frontal vein, supraorbital vein, posterior auricular vein, and occipital vein.
 The parietal and frontal branches of veins rise from this network of veins and unite on top of the zygomatic arches.
 The zygomatic arches are the cheekbones, which are located on the sides of the skull.
 The trunk of the superficial temporal veins are located where the parietal and frontal branches of the veins unite.
 The veins in this area of the skull are joined by the middle temporal vein, which is located in the temporalis muscle.
 The temporalis muscle is the muscle located on the temporomandibular joint, which is the joint that connects the top and bottom jaws and allows you to chew.